MT-DU/progettoSo/README.md

 - **void checkCollision** : this procedure check collisions and manages game status.
 If a collision between ally and enemy starship is detected, the game ends and gameStatus is set to _DEFEAT_.
 If a collision between ally starship and bomb or enemy starship and bullet is detected, the bullet/bomb thread is killed and the starship lose a health point; if it reaches 0, also starship thread is terminated and its status is set to __OBJ_DEAD__.
 - **EndGame isGameOver** : this function verify if game is over checking the number of enemies alive and ally starship health points and return the right value.

-Here a graphical representation of the process version:
+Here a graphical representation of the threads version:

 ![](/Documents/AnalisiThread.png)